About January

 endpoint and inserts the message from the request body into a database table called greetings

 .
-The resulting Node.js code is pushed to a Git repository and can be deployed to a server through a deployment extension (such as Fly.io, Vercel, etc.).
+The resulting Node.js code is pushed to a Git repository and can be deployed to a server through a deployment extension (such as Serverize, Fly.io, Vercel, etc.).

 January differs from traditional API development by abstracting imperative code and boilerplate, focusing on business logic with a "What to do" rather than "How to do it" approach.
 Furthermore, traditional development tends to be complex and resource-inefficient due to the numerous tools and services that need integration and maintenance.
 Through extensions, January simplifies this process by focusing on use-cases rather than specific tools.